pucherot/Pi.Alert/README.md

 WIFI / LAN intruder detector with web service monitoring.

-Scan the devices connected to your WIFI / LAN and alert you the connection of unknown devices.
-It also warns if a "always connected" device disconnects.
-In addition, it is possible to check web services for availability.
-For this purpose HTTP status codes and the response time of the service are evaluated.
-If a service fails or the HTTP status code changes, a notification can be sent.
+Scan your WIFI/LAN-connected devices and receive alerts for unknown device connections.
+Get warnings if an "always connected" device disconnects.
+Additionally, assess web service availability by evaluating the HTTP status code, SSL certificate, and service response time.
+Receive notifications if the SSL certificate changes, the HTTP status code changes, or if the service becomes unreachable.
+Other features include the detection of unwanted/foreign DHCP servers and device monitoring using the ping command.

 ![Main screen][main]
 [Compare this fork with the main project](docs/VERSIONCOMPARE.md)